 Jesus revealed, “I did not come to call the righteous, but sinners, to repentance” (Mark 2:17b).
 Jesus openly used a strict definition of fornication according to the Moses’s Law that consists of adultery, extra-marital sex (premarital sex), incest, rape (pedophilia), sex during menstruation, homosexuality, bestiality, and prostitution (Lev 18; 19:29; 20; Deut 22:5, 22–30).
 Jesus also condemned pedophilia in the abuse of children (Matt 18:7–10, Mark 9:42–50).
 He specified that adultery also consisted of divorcing and marrying another for any reason other than sexually infidelity (Matt 5:32; 19:9; Mark 10:11–12; Luke 16:18; cf. 1 Cor 7:10–11).
 Were Jesus’s words overboard and without merit?

-Many feel a great moral conflict, because they find that they are not able to control themselves like all sinners (Rom 7:13–25).
+Many feel a great moral conflict, because they find that they are not able to control themselves like most people (Rom 7:13–25).
 They do not like the idea of religious hypocrites boasting of their ease and peace with sexuality.
 However, in the Bible, some who became Christians were homosexuals before they believed in Jesus and repented.
 Striving not to be deceived, they believed, “Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God” (1 Cor 6:9–10).
 The biblical writers seem to believe that people can choose to escape sexual temptations and bear its urges (1 Cor 10:13).

 God loves you, and I love you.